- WOMEN IN SAFE HOMES FUND

 €29M

-women & children to be housed who suffered domestic abuse or are ex-offenders
+Women & children have been housed who suffered domestic abuse or are ex-offenders

 The Women in Safe Homes Fund